-In general, the policy does not provide for remissions or reductions to development contributions for the following reasons:
+In general, the policy does not provide for remissions or reductions to development contributions (outside of those provided for under Extraordinary Circumstances) for the following reasons:

 - The greater the number and range of remissions, the less transparent the administration of development contributions becomes.
 If the Council wishes to advance particular strategic objectives, it is important that it does so transparently and effectively via a means separate from this policy. - The greater the number and range of remissions, the more complex and uncertain the administration of development contributions becomes.